broadinstitute/sam/src/main/resources/tos/termsOfService-1.md

 collaborate with others.
 These Terms of Service apply to your use of Terra, as described in Section 2 and as operated by The Broad Institute.

-The mission of Terra is to enable the next generation of collaborative The mission of Terra is to enable the next generation of collaborative biomedical research by building an open platform that connects researchers to each other and to the datasets and tools they need to
+The mission of Terra is to enable the next generation of collaborative biomedical research by building an open platform that connects researchers to each other and to the datasets and tools they need to